-- Multi-year projects should normally be fully funded for the whole project period, unless the preliminary results from the first year generate value or where AU believes that alternative financing can be secured for the remaining project period
+- Multi-year projects will normally be fully funded for the whole project period, unless the preliminary results from the first year generate value or where AU believes that alternative financing can be secured for the remaining project period

-- Projects that involve supporting websites/databases will generally only receive funding if other sources have agreed to fund the running of them in the future.
+- Projects that involve supporting websites/databases will generally only receive funding if other sources have agreed to fund the running of them in the future

-- Basic research projects will not normally receive funding.
+- Basic research projects will not normally receive funding

 - The Prioritisation Pool only funds the operations of other international organisations in exceptional circumstances.
 However, support can be given to specific projects initiated by and/or of great interest to the Nordic countries.